A Checklist for Open Enrollment Season

 Because healthcare coverage usually entails at least some out-of-pocket spending, companies frequently offer health savings accounts or flexible spending accounts to help cover such costs; they may also contribute on employees' behalf.
 Both HSAs and FSAs offer tax benefits, but there are significant differences.

-With a flexible spending account, you can save for out-of-pocket healthcare expenses on a pretax basis; the IRS hasn't released maximum FSA contributions for 2021 yet, but they're projected to remain at $2,750.
+With a flexible spending account, you can save for out-of-pocket healthcare expenses on a pretax basis.
 The money you save in an FSA doesn't roll over from year to year, however, and you don't need to be covered by any particular type of healthcare plan to contribute.

 Note that it's possible to have both an HSA and an FSA, but if you're covered by a high-deductible plan and are contributing to the HSA, your FSA must be designated a "limited purpose FSA."
 That means the funds must be used for nonmedical expenses like vision and dental.